sai-chaitanya-pachipulusu/Sidebuilds/docs/purchased-projects-guide.md

 - Blockchain-based certificate verification
 - Integration with social media for sharing achievements
 - Analytics dashboard for sellers with certificate metrics

+## Project Transfer Process

+When a project is purchased, a semi-automated transfer process begins to ensure smooth handover of all project assets from seller to buyer.

+### Transfer Process Overview

+1. **Immediate Ownership Update**: When a purchase is completed, the project ownership is immediately updated in the database and appears in the buyer's dashboard marked as "Purchased".

+2. **Semi-Manual Transfer Coordination**: The actual transfer of code, domain, and other assets follows a coordinated process between buyer and seller, facilitated by the platform.

+3. **Transfer Status Tracking**: Both buyer and seller can track the status of transfers in their dashboards, with clear indicators for what has been transferred and what is pending.

+### Asset Transfer Details

+#### Code Transfer

+The code transfer process typically includes:

+- **GitHub Repository Transfer**: If the project is on GitHub, the seller transfers repository ownership to the buyer.
+- **Private Repository Access**: The seller adds the buyer as a collaborator to any private repositories.
+- **Code Archive Download**: For projects not on GitHub, the seller provides a full archive of the codebase.
+- **Deployment Instructions**: Documentation on how to deploy and run the project.

+#### Domain Transfer

+Domain transfers follow standard domain registrar processes:

+1. Seller initiates the domain transfer from their registrar account.
+2. Seller provides the authorization/EPP code to the buyer.
+3. Buyer initiates the transfer at their chosen registrar.
+4. Both parties confirm the transfer through their respective registrars.
+5. DNS settings are configured by the buyer to point to their hosting.

+#### Additional Assets

+Other assets that may be transferred include:

+- Design files (Figma, Sketch, PSD, etc.)
+- Documentation and user guides
+- Configuration files and credentials
+- Third-party service accounts (when applicable)
+- Analytics and SEO data

+### Verification Period

+After all assets are transferred:

+1. The buyer has a 7-day verification period to test the project and ensure everything works as advertised.
+2. During this period, the seller should be available to provide basic support and answer questions.
+3. If significant issues are found that don't match the project description, the buyer may be eligible for a refund.

+### Transfer Timeline

+Typical timelines for the transfer process:

+- **Initial Contact**: Within 24 hours of purchase
+- **Code Transfer**: 1-3 days
+- **Domain Transfer**: 5-7 days (depends on registrar policies)
+- **Additional Assets**: 1-2 days
+- **Verification Period**: 7 days after all transfers complete

+### Best Practices for Buyers

+- Keep all communication with the seller documented through the platform.
+- Create a checklist of all expected assets before the transfer begins.
+- Test the project functionality as soon as transfers are complete.
+- Follow provided documentation to set up the project correctly.
+- Ask questions if anything is unclear during the transfer process.

+### Best Practices for Sellers

+- Prepare all project assets before listing the project for sale.
+- Respond promptly to buyer inquiries after purchase.
+- Provide clear instructions for each transfer step.
+- Create thorough documentation about the project setup and features.
+- Be available during the verification period to provide support.

 ## Related Documentation